fastapi/typer/docs/tutorial/package.md

 ## Modify the README

-Let's change the README.
-By default it's a file `README.rst`.

-Let's change it to `README.md`.
-So, change the extension from `.rst` to `.md`.

-So that we can use Markdown instead of reStructuredText.

-And change the file to have something like:
+Change the file to have something like:

 ```Markdown
 # Portal Gun